se-edu/se-book/integration/approaches/topDownVsBottomUp/text.md

   </div>
 </popover>

-**_Bottom-up_ integration: the reverse of top-down integration.** Note that when integrating lower level components, <tooltip content="additional code written to provide inputs to a component via an API">drivers</tooltip> may be needed to test the integrated components %%because the UI may not be integrated yet%%, just like top-down integration needs stubs.
+**_Bottom-up_ integration: the reverse of top-down integration.** Note that when integrating lower level components, <tooltip content="additional code written to provide inputs to a component via an API">drivers</tooltip> may be needed to test the integrated components %%because the UI may not be integrated yet%%, just like how top-down integration needs stubs.

-**_Sandwich_ integration: a mix of the top-down and the bottom-up approaches.** The idea is to do both top-down and bottom-up so as to 'meet' in the middle.
+**_Sandwich_ integration: a mix of the top-down and bottom-up approaches.** The idea is to do both top-down and bottom-up so as to 'meet' in the middle.

 <div v-closeable alt="slideshow: comparison">